Attack on Canadian miner in Burkina Faso threatens gold’s final frontier

 Yet government incentives and the potential to produce gold relatively cheaply led to over $7 billion invested in mining projects in the region between 2004 and 2018, according to a tally by S&P Global, a market intelligence company.

-This peaked at $1.2 billion in 2012 alone, when gold prices were at an all-time high.
+This peaked at $1.2 billion in 2012, when gold prices were at an all-time high.

-That year, al Qaeda-linked groups took over northern Mali but gold operations were unscathed as most mines are in the south, hundreds of kilometers away from militant strongholds.
+That year, al Qaeda-linked groups took over northern Mali but gold operations were unscathed as most mines are in the south, hundreds of kilometres away from militant strongholds.

 Since then, France has deployed over 4,000 troops to the region, there is a 16,000-strong United Nations peacekeeping mission in Mali, and West African leaders have launched regional security initiatives.
 However, local armies are losing ground.